faig3105/RFTransmitter/README.md

 ![433 MHz modules](https://github.com/zeitgeist87/RFTransmitter/raw/master/images/xy-mk-5v.jpg)

-Adapted for RaspberryPi/OrangePi (RaspberryPi/OrangePi as transmitter) of the Arduino library for low-cost 433 MHz transmitter modules with a focus on reliable one-way communication and forward error correction.
+Adapted for RaspberryPi/OrangePi (as transmitter) version of the Arduino library for low-cost 433 MHz transmitter modules with a focus on reliable one-way communication and forward error correction.
 It is designed for use with Arduino receiver (with original RFReceiver library).